Metaphysicist0/Metaphysicist0.github.io/_pages/cv.md

  <img src="/images/微信图片_20240121211304.jpg" style="width: 50%; height: auto;" alt=" Ding Han, expert in mechanical and electronic engineering and FCAE, presented the award to my instructor Prof. Peng Qi.">

- *Ding Han, expert in mechanical and electronic engineering and FCAE, presented the award to my instructor Prof. Peng Qi.
+ *Prof. Han Ding, expert in mechanical and electronic engineering and FCAE, presented the award to my instructor Prof. Peng Qi.
 Dec 2023.*

 * **Gold Prize** in the 6th China (Shanghai) International Exhibition of Inventions, Jun 2023.
 * **Grand Prize** in “Challenge Cup” Shanghai College Students Contest of Extracurricular Academic and Scientific Work, May 2023.